IPO stocks can be sold short once they are trading on public markets, known as the secondary market.

 The IPO underwriters cannot lend shares for short sale for 30 days, per U.S. SEC rules.
 Investors can lend out their shares to investors seeking to short the IPO stock.
 That said, some shareholders might be unwilling to lend their shares.

 You can short an IPO once it starts trading on the public market.
 But it’s worth remembering that shorting carries risk and there might be a high cost to borrow shares.
+In addition, IPO stocks are heavily regulated, which can make it difficult to borrow the shares needed to do a short sale.

 How soon can you short an IPO?